Integrations

 How many API keys can I create?

-There is a limit on the number of API keys per organization.
-If you receive an error about reaching the maximum, delete unused keys before creating new ones.
+Each organization can have up to 10 API keys at a time.
+If you hit the maximum, delete unused keys before creating new ones.

 Why am I getting a duplicate name error?

-Each API key must have a unique name within your organization.
-If a key with that name already exists, choose a different name or delete the existing key first.
+Each API key needs a unique name within your organization.
+If a key with that name already exists, pick a different name or delete the existing key first.

 What permissions does an API key have?